jamesharrop/practice-python/README.md

-# PracticePython
-My solutions to some of the problems at practicepython.org
+My solutions to some of the problems at practicepython.com